 Flora: rhododendron, red spruce, yellow birch, sugar and red maple, eastern hemlock, and black cherry, American beech, pine, hickory, sphagnum bog, fern

 Fauna: foxes, bobcats, snowshoe hare, black bear, groundhog, white-tailed deer, rattlesnakes and copperheads, wild turkey, salamanders, and grouse

 History & Background

 During WWII, this area was used by the military as a training ground and artillery range.
-Signs at the trailheads still warn of the potential for unexploded munitions in the area... so don't stray too far off the beaten path!
+There are signs warning of the possibility of live ammo so take care!

 In 1975 Congress protected 10215 acres and then in 2009, this was increased to 17371 acres by the Wild Monongahela Act.